By DANIEL POLITI and FRANKLIN BRICEÑO

 “In 2000, the people protested against a regime that was already consolidated in power,” Cardenas said.
 “In this case, they’re standing up to a government that has only been in power for a month and is incredibly fragile.”

 The 2000 protests also had a centralized leadership and were led by political parties.
-“Now what we have is something much more fragmented,” Coronel said.

 The protests have grown to such a degree that demonstrators are unlikely to be satisfied with Boluarte’s resignation and are now demanding more fundamental structural reform.